andrewmcgee/AMNetworking/README.md

 ## Usage

-Create an instance of an HttpClient and perform requests by passing Endpoint values to performRequest(to:cachePolicy:timeoutInterval:).
-Clients should either create instances of a SingleEndpoint in simple use-cases, but are also free to define their own types conforming to the Endpoint protocol.
-For example, you may wish to group related endpoints for a single host together, using an enum conforming to the protocol.
+Create an instance of a SingleEndpoint by specifying the various URL and request parameters.
+Alternatively, define your own type conforming to the Endpoint protocol.
+For example, you may wish to group related endpoints for a single host together, using an enum conforming to the Endpoint protocol.

+Once you have an Endpoint, use an instance of a DefaultHttpClient to perform requests by passing the Endpoint value to performRequest(to:cachePolicy:timeoutInterval:).